daijro/hrequests/README.md

 # Documentation

+**Gitbook documentation is available [here](https://daijro.gitbook.io/hrequests/).**

-*Some parts of this README are for v0.7.0, which is currently in development.
-Please refer to the [v0.6.1 PyPi documentation](https://pypi.org/project/hrequests).*
+Some parts of this README are for v0.7.0, which is currently in development.
+Please refer to the [v0.6.1 PyPi documentation](https://pypi.org/project/hrequests).

 1. [Simple Usage](https://github.com/daijro/hrequests#simple-usage)
 2. [Sessions](https://github.com/daijro/hrequests#sessions)